 Questions to ask before selecting an online store builder

-No matter your technical proficiency or what type of stuff you’re planning to sell, there are a handful of questions that every potential online seller should be asking before selecting a store builder for their business.
+No matter your technical proficiency or what type of stuff you’re planning to sell, there are a handful of questions that every potential online seller should be asking a store builder about how to start an online store.

 1. Does it come with a domain and hosting?